 Bergum’s Food Mart, County Market, Hansen’s IGA, Organic Valley Retail Store, Villiage Market, Viroqua Food Coop, Wal Mart, Whitaker’s Farm Fresh Market

-The 6th Annual Harvest Challenge will be taking place on November 8th, 2014.
+The 6th Annual Harvest Challenge will be taking place on November 8th, 2014 and will be taking place at the Westby Middle/High School.

 Doors will open for the silent auction at 5:30.